Skip to main content

 Momentic supports local and remote Android emulators.
 Real devices are not supported.
 Local emulators use your Android Studio install; remote emulators run from any host.

-1. Prerequisites
+Prerequisites

-• A Momentic account, sign up to generate an API key
+• A Momentic account; sign up to generate an API key

 Option A: sign in with your browser (recommended):

 This writes momentic.config.yaml to your project root. init does not scaffold any tests; author your first one in the editor below.
 (For pre-scaffolded sample tests, use the onboarding wizard instead.)
+The wizard configures Momentic’s MCP server and installs agent skills for you.
+For manual setup, follow the MCP setup guide to connect your editor and install the skills your coding agent needs.
+Momentic installs an .apk.
+Build it with the tab that matches your stack.
+Full instructions are in Android app setup; for more cross-platform detail see Cross-platform.

 If your app renders content inside an Android WebView, enable WebView debugging so Momentic can attach: WebView.setWebContentsDebuggingEnabled(true).
 See Android app setup for details.

 Prefer local emulators?
 See Android emulators for the LOCAL_AVD_ID / LOCAL_APK_PATH setup.
+Open the local editor:

 Create a test, pick the dev channel and 1.0.0 tag, and author a single natural-language step (for example, Tap the Sign in button).
 Save it (the editor writes the .test.yaml to your project), run it from the editor to verify, then run it from the CLI by name: